-On Tuesday, 27 June, 2017 during the Summer plenary session of the Council of Europe Parliamentary Assembly (PACE), the Open Dialog Foundation organized a thematic discussion about “Political Persecution in Ukraine and Moldova.
+On Tuesday, 27 June, 2017 during the Summer plenary session of the Council of Europe Parliamentary Assembly (PACE), the Open Dialogue Foundation organized a thematic discussion about “Political Persecution in Ukraine and Moldova.
 How political corruption undermines reformers’ efforts”.
 The event was co-hosted by the Monitoring Committee and Members of the PACE: Mr Serhiy Kiral (Ukraine; EC) and Ms Kristýna Zelienková (Czech Republic; ALDE).

 The event featured an accomplished line up of experts, Members of the PACE, representatives from the civil society and pro-reform opposition of Ukraine and Moldova who reiterated the urgent need to tackle political corruption, implement anticorruption reforms and stop politically motivated persecutions against reformers and critics of the ruling élite.

-Opening the conference, Mrs Lyudmyla Kozlovska, the President of the Open Dialog Foundation, introduced the wide-ranging program of the event which was made up of two panels, respectively, on Ukraine and Moldova.
+Opening the conference, Mrs Lyudmyla Kozlovska, the President of the Open Dialogue Foundation, introduced the wide-ranging program of the event which was made up of two panels, respectively, on Ukraine and Moldova.
 Calling upon the Council of Europe and its Member States, Mrs Kozlovska explained that a big issue, both for Moldova and Ukraine, is that “the difference between recommendations and implementation unfortunately became a huge gap in the two countries”.
 This was all the more important in light of recent events, such as “individual cases of politically motivated harassment and persecution of those who struggle for implementation of reforms or fight against corruption”, stressed Mrs Kozlovska.

 As reported by the Foundation: “for the first time, in several years, the international community has noticed the presence of political prisoners and political persecution in the Republic of Moldova…this is a clear illustration of the problem – repeatedly pointed out by the EU and the US, that is the use of illegal and selective justice as an instrument to combat political opponents in the country”.